wi127/sql-assignment-2/README.md

 ALTER PLUGGABLE DATABASE PDB2 SAVE STATE;
 ory
 ```
+Explanation:
+- ALTER SESSION SET CONTAINER=CDB$ROOT: This command ensures we are working in the root container of the multitenant database architecture.
+- CREATE PLUGGABLE DATABASE: This command creates a new PDB.
+We specify the admin user, password, and file paths for data storage.
+- ALTER PLUGGABLE DATABASE OPEN: Opens the newly created PDB to make it operational.
+- SAVE STATE: Saves the state of the PDB, so it opens automatically when the CDB starts.

 ### 2. Deleting a Pluggable Database (PDB)
 The following SQL commands were used to delete the PDB: